statpascal/spc/readme.md

 ```
 make clean
-make ti99=1 -j 4
+make ti99=1
 ```

 This will set the default unit search path of the compiler to the *ti99units* directory.
-The *system.pas* in this directory (which is included by default) containes the runtime library.
+The *system.pas* in this directory (which is included by default) contains the runtime library.
 The *tests/ti99* directory shows what is already working.